sensu/sensu-docs/content/sensu-core/1.8/migration.md

 | 1.x attribute | Manual updates required in Sensu Go config |
 | ------------- | ------------- |
-`filters: occurrences` | The built-in occurrences filter in Sensu Core 1.x is not provided in Sensu Go, but you can replicate its functionality using [this filter definition][10]. <!-- TODO: replace with link to filter asset guide -->
+`filters: occurrences` | The built-in occurrences filter in Sensu Core 1.x is not provided in Sensu Go, but you can replicate its functionality using the [sensu-go-fatigue-check-filter asset][67]
 `type: transport` | Transport handlers are no longer supported by Sensu Go, but you can create similar functionality using a pipe handler that connects to a message bus and injects event data into a queue.
 `filters: check_dependencies` | Sensu Go does not include a built-in check dependencies filter.
 `severities` | Severities are not available in Sensu Go.